Matej26/ReactNative/README.md

 # ReactNative
-Final porject of a Cross-platform Development course in MMCS But probably just a prototype with a couple of screens
+Final porject of a Cross-platform Development course in MMCS <br />
+But probably just a prototype with a couple of screens